A home theater system with components such as a tv

 Another important component of a home theater system is the set of speakers.
 The number and type of speakers you need will depend on the size and layout of your room, as well as your personal preferences.
 A basic setup may include a center channel speaker, two front speakers, and two rear speakers.
 However, if you want a more immersive experience, you may want to consider adding additional speakers, such as a subwoofer or surround sound speakers.

-See also How to Find Correct Wall Mount for Tv
+See also How to Uninstall Wall Mount Tv

 Choosing the Right Room for Your Home Theater System